hszumila/HMS_optics/README.md

 Right near the end of the code, after the second event loop that fills the SVD matrices, there is a short loop that has a comment at the top that says:

-//Now, do some post-processing of these matrices depending on xtar behavior:
+`//Now, do some post-processing of these matrices depending on xtar behavior`

 In that loop, any terms where the xtar exponent is non-zero (i.e. xtar-dependent terms) are set to zero for the ytarget/yptarget/xptarget column fitting matrices, and to diagonal=1/off-diagonal=0 for the square “lambda_fp” fitting matrix.